OMNI-SLO-Monitoring/OMNI-overview-and-documentation/account-service.md

 ## Installation and setup

-Follow the [installation steps](https://github.com/ccims/account-service) given in the Github Repository of the Account Service.
-Furthermore, the backend of the Database Service and the Price Service should also be installled and run in order to use all functionalities of the Account Service.
+Follow the [installation steps](https://github.com/ccims/account-service) given in the Github Repository of the Account Service and open the front Page of the Account Serivce on your browser (with default configurations the Account Service sits on [localhost:4100](http://localhost:4100/)).
+Furthermore, the backend of the Database Service and the Price Service should also be installled and running in order to use all functionalities of the Account Service. \
-If errors are detected the Account service will automatically try to send these to the Monitoring System, so make sure that the Error Response Service of the Monitoring System is also running if you want to save these errors in form of Log Messages.
+If errors are returned the Account service will automatically try to send reports to the Monitoring System, so make sure that the [Error Response Service](https://github.com/ccims/error-response-monitoring-service) of the Monitoring System is also running if you want to detect these errors in form of Log Messages.

 ## Structure

-Screenshots of the service's frontend to show how the service looks like overall.
-Like this:
+Account Service UI:

 ![Account Service](https://github.com/ccims/account-service/blob/dev/documentation/Pics/Account_Service_full.PNG?raw=true)

 ## Functionalities